prathameshchavan23/Cdac-Project/README.md

 npm run dev
 ```
 The React application will start on http://localhost:5173 (or another port specified by Vite).
-## Usage

-1. On page load, the default candlestick chart for ETH/USDT with a 1-minute interval will be displayed.

-2. Use the dropdown menus to select different cryptocurrencies and intervals.

-3. The chart will update in real-time with candlestick data for the selected coin.

-4. Switch between coins and intervals while maintaining previously fetched data.

 ## 📋 API Endpoints